openedx/edx-documentation/en_us/shared/exercises_tools/mathjax.rst

     ``[mathjax] equation [/mathjax]``

 *************************************
-Adding MathJax to HTML Components
+Adding MathJax to Text Components
 *************************************

-In the HTML component editor, you can use MathJax in both visual view and HTML view.
+In the Text component editor, you can use MathJax in both visual view and HTML view.

 .. image:: ../../../shared/images/MathJax_HTML.png
  :alt: A composite image of four views of the same text and MathJax markup.
-The HTML component editor visual view and HTML view are shown at the top, with the rendered text and equation on the Studio unit page and in the LMS below.
+The Text component editor visual view and HTML view are shown at the top, with the rendered text and equation on the Studio unit page and in the LMS below.

 *****************************************